JPG to PDF for printing: order, margins, and size

 What if my images are out of order?

 Reorder them before converting, or rename files with leading numbers (01, 02, 03) for predictable ordering.
+Open the converted output and compare the pages most likely to drift—tables, slide layouts, page breaks, or image-heavy sections—before you rely on it.

 How do I reduce the PDF size after conversion?